This is the multi-page printable view of this section. Click here to print.

 6 - Configuration guide

-For all the configuration items, see https://github.com/lima-vm/lima/blob/master/examples/default.yaml.
+For all the configuration items, see https://github.com/lima-vm/lima/blob/master/templates/default.yaml.

 The current default spec: